huilinye/OpenFSI/README.md

 ## Compile and Run

  Preparation:
- 1. First you should download Palabos source code from http://www.palabos.org/.
+ - First you should download Palabos source code from http://www.palabos.org/.
- 2. Then you also need to download LAMMPS source code from https://lammps.sandia.gov/.
+ - Then you also need to download LAMMPS source code from https://lammps.sandia.gov/.
- 3. Make sure you have installed the MPI library.
+ - Make sure you have installed the MPI library.
- 4. Add the files in `src/fix_LB` and `src/structure_potential` into LAMMPS/src directory.
+ - Add the files in `src/fix_LB` and `src/structure_potential` into LAMMPS/src directory.

  Compiling:

 - Compile the LAMMPS as a library

-  Inside the directory `lammps/src/MAKE`, there are many options for the makefile.
-It is possibile to run lammps in serial , mpi or intel-optimised version, which depends on the computer architecture used in the simulation.
+  Assume you install the lammps under the dirctory `$lammps_dir` Inside the directory `$lammps_dir/src/MAKE`, there are many options for the makefile.
+It is possibile to run lammps in serial
+  , mpi or intel-optimised version, which depends on the computer architecture used in the simulation.
-  For example, if you want to run the simulation in mpi mode, you should first observe that there is a makefile named `Makefile.mpi` in `lammps/src/MAKE`, then make it with library mode
+  For example, if you want to run the simulation in mpi mode, you should first observe that there is a makefile named `Makefile.mpi` in `$lammps_dir/src/MAKE`, then make it with library mode

-  `cd lammps/src` \
+  `cd $lammps_dir/src` \
   `make mode=lib mpi`

   This will generate a lammps library named `liblammps_mpi.a`

 - Install coupling interface
+  Create directory, e.g., `coupling_dir` to include the `src/IB_interface` and `src/lammps_palabos_coupling` files

 - Modify Makefile
  In the `example` directory, each case is attached a Makefile for generating executable file.
- First, you should provide the directory where Palabos locates, e.g., `palabos_dir` \
+ First, you should provide the directory where Palabos locates, e.g., `palabos_dir`

  `palabosRoot  = $palabos_dir`